michaljemala/ajms-server/README.md

 6. Telnet session can be closed by entering character q

-(repeat stepa 2-6 as many times you wish)
+(Repeat steps 2-6 as many times you wish)